Jammy2211/PyAutoLens/README.rst

         pixel_scales=0.1,
     )

+    """
-    """Create a mask for the data, which we setup as a 3.0" circle."""
+    Create a mask for the data, which we setup as a 3.0" circle.
+    """
     mask = al.Mask2D.circular(
         shape_native=imaging.shape_native, pixel_scales=imaging.pixel_scales, radius=3.0
     )